 - Would you buy a digital product about fitness?
 Or money?

-I recommend asking less than 10 survey questions.
-Also, make the questions multiple-choice and let your readers know the survey will take less than a couple minutes.
+I recommend asking less than ten survey questions.
+Also, make the questions multiple-choice and let your readers know the survey will take less than a couple of minutes.

 An amazing way to make money from your blog is by selling your own products.